Exchange semester Bachelor

 British Council: https://www.ielts.org/

-If you completed the EBC 1 (Wirtschaftskommunikation I Englisch) course at WU, the International Office can issue an EBC certificate for your application.
-We can also issue a confirmation for the language of instruction of your study program.
+If you completed the EBC 1 (Wirtschaftskommunikation I Englisch) course at WU, you can download an EBC confirmation in the Online Services for Students.
+The IO can also issue a confirmation for the language of instruction of your study program.

 Cancelling an exchange semester

 Once you have been nominated for an exchange semester, cancellation is only possible in exceptional cases (illness, pregnancy, important family commitments, or unavoidable, unforeseen serious events).
 Appropriate proof will be required.
 In such cases, please contact your regional coordinator at the International Office immediately.
-If a student cancels his or her exchange without good cause, he or she is excluded from further participation in WU exchange programs in his or her current study cycle.
+If a student cancels his or her exchange without valid cause (see above), he or she is excluded from further participation in WU exchange programs in his or her current study cycle.

 Preparing for your stay abroad

-Every exchange stay at a WU partner university is subsidized by a mobility grant – what mobility grant you are eligible for depends on the country you choose for your exchange semester.
-In the course of the mandatory Grants and Credit Transfer Session, which takes place before your exchange semester, you will receive all the necessary information and documents.
+Financial aid: Every exchange stay at a WU partner university is subsidized by a mobility grant – which mobility grant you are eligible for depends on the country you choose for your exchange semester.
+In the course of the mandatory grant and credit transfer session, which takes place in the semester before your exchange semester, you will receive all necessary information and documents.
 If you are looking for more detailed information before the session, please click here.

-It is important that you pay your Students’ Union (ÖH) dues during your exchange semester, otherwise you will be disenrolled from your academic program.
-As long as your dues have been paid, you remain enrolled as a student at WU and you can register for courses and exams if they do not conflict with your exchange period.
+ÖH dues: It is important that you pay your Students’ Union (ÖH) dues during your exchange semester.
+Otherwise, you will be disenrolled from your academic program.
+As long as your dues have been paid, you remain enrolled as student at WU and you can register for courses and exams if they do not conflict with your exchange period.

-Many partner universities offer special services to help nominated WU students find appropriate accommodation.
+Housing: Many partner universities offer services to help nominated students to find appropriate accommodation.
 Information on housing opportunities and services is provided by the partner universities.
 We also recommend that you read the info sheets and the exchange reports by former WU outgoing students.

 The International Office (IO) cooperates with Housing Anywhere, a platform with housing offers by students for students.
 Housing Anywhere allows you to search for housing opportunities in your host country.
 At the same time, it helps you to sublet your room or apartment during a stay abroad.
 The services offered are free of charge for WU students and the IO also recommends Housing Anywhere to incoming students.